 - To add to the outdoor adventure, you should know that 300 Springs is only accessible by boat.

-After paddling to the waterfall, you could stay on the Green for days and camp along the river all the way to Mammoth Cave National Park.
+- Did you know that the Green River runs all the way into Mammoth Cave National Park?
+It does!
 Remember when Congress passed that major Great American Outdoors Act, providing infrastructural improvements to many of our national parks?
 Because of that funding, recent improvements have been made at the Green River Ferry and Dennison Ferry Day Use Area.
 You can gather information on how to apply for a riverside camping permit, here.